-There seems to be a new diet fad sweeping the nation every day.
+There seems to be a new diet fad every day.
 Some swear by the benefits of the Paleo diet, while others are convinced that banishing all forms of grains will reform your life.
 However, in the last 3 years, I’ve increasingly come across claims that the keto diet will change your life.
 The claims made regarding the keto diet range from shedding weight fast and gaining muscle to “feeling” better and being more “awake”.

 What is the ketogenic diet?

 The ketogenic diet (a low-carb, high-fat diet) recommends eating more fats and proteins than carbohydrates (sugars).
 This is calculated as the ratio of fats to carbs and proteins.
 This ratio is called the macronutrient ratio.
 The classic ketogenic diet developed in 1921 suggested a macronutrient ratio of 4:1, but since then, doctors have modified the diet to make it less restrictive.

 At face value, the ketogenic diet sounds counter-intuitive.
 How can eating more fat make you less fat?
 The answer lies in the different ways that the body processes carbohydrates and fats.

 The aim of the ketogenic diet is to get the body to get all its energy from fats rather than using sugars.

 Under completely normal conditions, the body prefers carbohydrates or sugars, specifically glucose to get its energy.
 Organs like the brain and the eyes almost exclusively use glucose for energy needs.